-National WeatherService (NWS) meteorologists use Doppler radar to track thunderstorm development, severity, and movement.
-A "Severe Thunderstorm Warning" is issued when a thunderstorm in the area can cause damage to property and is a threat to life.
-The Doppler radar is also able to identify the rotation inside a thunderstorm, which could be the beginning of a tornado.
+National Weather Service (NWS) meteorologists use Doppler radar to track thunderstorm development, severity and movement.
+A "Severe Thunderstorm Warnings" is issued when a thunderstorm in the area is capable of causing damage and is a threat to life and property.
+Doppler radar also identifies the rotation inside a thunderstorm, which could be the beginning of a tornado.

 However, an actual tornado is typically too small for the Doppler radar to detect.
-Therefore, meteorologists depend on volunteer storm spotters who report funnel clouds, tornadoes, and other severe weather to the National Weather Service.
+Therefore, meteorologists depend on volunteer storm spotters who report funnel clouds, tornadoes and other severe weather to the National Weather Service.